How Does Direct Primary Care Work?

 Prescription Medications Cost 80% Less

-Prescription medications through DPC partnerships cost significantly less than retail pharmacy prices.
+Prescription medications through DPC partnerships cost significantly less than retail pharmacy prices, especially for common medications, which is a key part of how direct patient care improves affordability and access.
 Common antibiotics price at $4 instead of $40 at traditional pharmacies.
-DPC practices negotiate directly with pharmaceutical suppliers and eliminate insurance processing fees that inflate medication costs.
+DPC practices negotiate directly with pharmaceutical suppliers to reduce costs on routine prescriptions and related medical services, while eliminating insurance processing fees that inflate medication costs.
 These wholesale arrangements work because practices avoid prior authorizations and billing intermediaries that add unnecessary expenses to prescription drugs.

 Monthly DPC fees combined with wholesale service rates typically save families $2,000 to $4,000 annually compared to traditional insurance models.
 These substantial savings become even more valuable when patients consider the comprehensive services included in their membership.
 Primary care has been shown to significantly decrease the overall cost of healthcare while improving quality of care.